Live Beta

 • Relational column: People enter (Intimacy), are perceived accurately (Regard), are held (Belonging), and are spoken to honestly (Voice).

-• Spiritual column: Meaning enters (Surrender), is perceived as purpose (Vision), is held as commitment (Communion), and is expressed as purposeful action (Service).
+• Spiritual column: Meaning enters (Inspiration), is perceived as purpose (Vision), is held as commitment (Communion), and is expressed as purposeful action (Service).

 This four-row reading within each column distinguishes problems that look identical on the surface.
 “Difficulty with emotions” could be a gate problem (Affectivity), a lens problem (Attunement), an integration problem (Embrace), or an output problem (Passion).
 Each appears as emotional difficulty.
 Each has a different origin.
 Each requires a different response.